 What if the site you have seriously considered for your potential dream home turns out to have a graded slope?
 Many people will definitely avoid buying a sloped site.
 Will you be like this segment of home builders – be faint-hearted and dismiss the lot – seeing only the limitations and not the possibilities the site presents?

 Yes, there are challenges with a sloping site – as there are with any property.
 But think slowly and consult an experienced builder/designer who can guide you through the process.
 Be certain to weigh all of the pros and cons before rejecting the idea of building on a sloped site.
 Just remember that an experienced builder can help you overcome some site problems – and with a little imagination, some of these obstacles can become assets.

-Fall House – a 3-bedroom residence on a triangular 1.5-acre site in Big Sur with dramatic views of the Pacific Ocean – is a breathtaking example of a home built on a hilltop.
+An example is Fall House – a 3-bedroom residence on a triangular 1.5-acre site in Big Sur with dramatic views of the Pacific Ocean – which is a breathtaking example of a home built on a hilltop.
 The home is staggered down a cliff side and features a cantilevered master bedroom suite.
 Fall House – as created by renowned San Francisco architect Anne Fougeron – is embedded within its landscape and becomes a structure inseparable from its environment.

 Why would – should – anyone build on a sloped lot instead of the usual flat lot?
 Let’s look at six good reasons why building your home on a sloped lot can have advantages.